binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the real proj
+Binay Bhusan Mohanta is the real pro